 These cell references allow formulas to use data from anywhere in the worksheet being worked on or from any other worksheet in the workbook that is opened.
-If the data needed was on different worksheets, they would be referenced by referring to the worksheet, for example =SUM(Sheet2.B12+Sheet3.A11).
+If the data needed was on different worksheets, they would be referenced by referring to the name of the worksheet, for example =SUM(Sheet2.B12+Sheet3.A11).